light-ripple/Ripple-Auto-Installer/README.md

 * And others who supported the project.

 ### License :scroll:
-All of the Ripple code and including the project itself is licenced under the GNU Affero General Public License V3.
+All of the Ripple code including the project itself is licenced under the GNU Affero General Public License V3.
 For more information, see the `LICENSE` file or visit https://www.gnu.org/licenses/agpl-3.0.